pulumi/docs/content/tutorials/abstraction-encapsulation/_index.md

 ## Prerequisites

-You will need the following knowledge to complete this pathway:
+You will need the following knowledge to complete this tutorial:

-- Completion of the [Pulumi Fundamentals](/learn/pulumi-fundamentals/) and [Building with Pulumi](/learn/building-with-pulumi/) pathways, OR have experience using Pulumi for other projects
+- Completion of the [Pulumi Fundamentals](/tutorials/pulumi-fundamentals/) and [Building with Pulumi](/tutorials/building-with-pulumi/) tutorials, OR have experience using Pulumi for other projects

 Optionally, if you want to build some of the examples yourself to experiment, you'll need the following tools and skills: